Zigotote/capitrain-api/README.md

 If you want to access to API Platform API UI you can go to config/packages/api_platform.yaml and comment line 6 to 19 UI will be available at <http://127.0.0.1:8000/api>

-Requests documentation is available on API Platform UI and on dedicated controllers
+Requests documentation is available on dedicated controllers

+## Tests
+If you want some test data you can run capitrain.sql script.
+It would load some data for test.
+If you want information about loaded data please take a look at schema_data_test.png